insraq/dota2bots/README.md

 The aim of this bot is for extreme [pushing](http://dota2.gamepedia.com/Pushing).
 You can download the bot with name "ExtremePush" on workshop.

+**You might have to unsubscribe and resubscribe to update your bot scripts to the latest version.**

 ### v.20170128

 - Override default bot push mode, now it uses custom push logic.